ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

     In these cases, the back-end API will likely be configured to return a URL pointing to the unmanaged API endpoint.
     This policy can fix up those URL references so that they point to the managed API endpoint (the API gateway endpoint) instead.
 8. Transformation
-    * Transformation enables to convert an API format between for example from JSON and XML.
+    * This enables you to convert between different formats, for example from JSON and XML.
     If an API is implemented to return XML, but a client would prefer to receive JSON data, this policy can be used to automatically convert both the request and response bodies.
     In this way, the client can work with JSON data even though the back-end API requires XML.
 9. Monitoring